NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Replaced with RB(A) with follow ups and charges
     - High crush 5-8 and 1-6: if charge, loses high crush (TODO: huh?)
 - 4A
-    - DEF window starts frame 10 and ends frame 29 (animation ends frame 44)
+    - DEF from frames 11-35, animation ends frame 49
     - Works against projectiles
     - Recovery is throwable
 - Act4A